-Our Condition Care team (CNDC) is based on a system of coordinated care management interventions and communications designed to assist physicians and others in managing members with chronic conditions.
+The Condition Care/Population Health Program (CNDC/PHP) is based on a system of coordinated care management interventions and communications designed to assist physicians and other healthcare professionals manage chronic conditions.

-The mission of the CNDC program is to improve the health and quality of life for the members served by encouraging member self-care efforts, coordinating healthcare education and providing interventions along the continuum of care.
+The mission of the CNDC/PHP is to improve the health and quality of life for the members served by encouraging member self-care efforts, coordinating healthcare education and providing interventions along the continuum of care.

-- A holistic, member-centric approach to CNDC, focusing on the needs of the member through telephonic and community-based resources.
+- A holistic, member-centric approach to condition care focusing on the needs of the member through telephonic and community-based resources.

 - Motivational interviewing techniques used in conjunction with member self-empowerment.

-- The ability to manage more than one condition to meet the changing healthcare needs of our member population.
+- The ability to manage more than one disease to meet the changing health care needs of our member population.

 - Weight management and smoking cessation education.